wordofwarning/wordofwarning.org/current/2014-spring/index.md

 ---
 From meditations on mortality to a life-affirming floral tribute, by way of canine beauty pageants and a dose of gallows humour.
 A season of choice…

-In Spring 2014 you'll mainly find us ensconced in Contact, starting with the return of [Proto-type Theater](/prototype) in their operatic and lushly visual take on Camus’s *L’Etranger*, followed by a series of highly varied one-handers as part of Flying Solo Festival 2014 — from Rachel Mars’s take on the stand-up experience to the marvellous Victoria Melody being upstaged by her scene-stealing basset hound.
+In Spring 2014 you'll mainly find us ensconced in Contact, starting with the return of [Proto-type Theater](/current/2014-spring/prototype) in their operatic and lushly visual take on Camus’s *L’Etranger*, followed by a series of highly varied one-handers as part of Flying Solo Festival 2014 — from [Rachel Mars](/current/2014-spring/mars)’s take on the stand-up experience to the marvellous [Victoria Melody](/current/2014-spring/melody) being upstaged by her scene-stealing basset hound.

-Two Destination Language (Katherina Radeva + Alister Lownie) return to Word of Warning, filling the stage with hundreds of flowers in what one of my advisors described as one of the best shows they’d ever seen.
+[Two Destination Language](/current/2014-spring/2destlang) (Katherina Radeva + Alister Lownie) return to Word of Warning, filling the stage with hundreds of flowers in what one of my advisors described as one of the best shows they’d ever seen.

-We also see the third outing for Turn at Contact and the third Works Ahead (watch this space for the big reveal of this year’s Works Ahead artists).
-We are also genuinely excited to be trying out a brand new space — the newly equipped STUN Studio at Z-arts — with a double bill on ageing featuring Manchester’s own Nicki Hobday + Sara Cocker and Forest Fringe’s Ira Brand.
+We also see the third outing for [Turn](/current/2014-turn) at Contact, and the third [Works Ahead](/current/2014-worksahead) (watch this space for the big reveal of this year’s Works Ahead artists).
+We are also genuinely excited to be trying out a brand new space — the newly equipped STUN Studio at Z-arts — with a [double bill on ageing](/current/2014-spring/age) featuring Manchester’s own Nicki Hobday + Sara Cocker and Forest Fringe’s Ira Brand.

 The season climaxes with the fifth Hazard — taking the city centre by surprise with more random sprees of eccentricity.
 Before that, however, look out for the odd bonus extra we may be sneaking in after Easter!

-Really hoping to see you at some of our forthcoming programme.
-If you want to check out what happened last season, have a look at our [Autumn/Winter 2013 archive](/archive/2013-autumnwinter).
+Really hoping to see you at some of our forthcoming programme; if you want to check out what happened last season, have a look at our [A/W 2013 archive](/archive/2013-autumnwinter).

 ####What is Word of Warning and where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of live performance: an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester.